Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron

 Thermally activated $a_0/2 \langle 111 \rangle$ screw dislocation controls the low-temperature plasticity (brittle-ductile transition) of bcc metals.
 Most of the classical potentials fail to predict a compact core structure and a single hump Peierls potential \cite{proville2012quantum}.
-Therefore, the core structures and Peierls barrier of screw dislocations are first benchmarked for bcc ML-IAPs \cite{szlachta2014accuracy,wang2022classical_vanadium,goryaeva2021efficient,Dragoni2018_PhysRevMaterials.2.013808}.
+Therefore, the core structure and Peierls barrier of screw dislocations are first benchmarked for bcc ML-IAPs \cite{szlachta2014accuracy,wang2022classical_vanadium,goryaeva2021efficient,Dragoni2018_PhysRevMaterials.2.013808}.
 In this work, we have shown that all ML-IAPs are able to predict a compact screw dislocation core structure for bcc iron.
-Peierls barrier calculated via NEB approach ranges from 48 to 54 meV/b, depending on the choice of the ML-IAPs.
-DFT calculation which is consistent with DB-I predict a Peierls barrier between 48 and 58 meV/b \cite{Dragoni2018_PhysRevMaterials.2.013808}.
+Peierls barrier calculated via NEB approach ranges from 48 to 54 meV/b, depending on the choice of the ML-IAP.
+DFT calculations which are consistent with DB-I predict a Peierls barrier between 48 and 58 meV/b \cite{Dragoni2018_PhysRevMaterials.2.013808}.
 We also show that GAP-DB-II predicts a Peierls barrier in this same range, and it converges to DFT data of DB-II which include configurations that are relevant to the Peierls path (see \textit{Supplementary Materials S3.3}).
-Using the same geometry, another DFT calculations predict a Peierls energy barrier of $40\pm 5$ meV/b based on a plane wave approach \cite{ventelon2013ab}.
+Using the same geometry, other independent DFT calculations predict a Peierls energy barrier of $40\pm 5$ meV/b based on a plane wave approach \cite{ventelon2013ab}.
 Such discrepancies are induced by the model geometry and DFT calculation details, e.g., code, convergence setup, exchange-correlation function, and pseudopotential.
-Therefore, the Peierls barriers ranges from 35 to 58 meV/b according to different DFT calculations \cite{ventelon2007core,ventelon2013ab,Dragoni2018_PhysRevMaterials.2.013808}.
+Therefore, the Peierls barrier of screw dislocation ranges from 35 to 58 meV/b according to different DFT calculations \cite{ventelon2007core,ventelon2013ab,Dragoni2018_PhysRevMaterials.2.013808}.
 Table \ref{tab:peierls_screw} lists the Peierls barrier and double kink formation energy predicted by DFT and ML-IAPs, including two NNPs \cite{ann_mori2020neural,ogata_nnp_meng2021general}, an MTP \cite{mtp_wang2022machine}, a LML model, and a QNML Potential \cite{goryaeva2021efficient}.
 From Table \ref{tab:peierls_screw}, all available ML-IAPs are able to quantitatively predict the Peierls barrier and kink-pair mechanism irrespective of the ML approach and DFT database, which makes ML-IAPs suitable candidates for studying screw dislocation behaviour.
 Furthermore, the energy profiles along the cross section of hard to split core path predicted by GAP-DB-I and GAP-DB-II show the correct energy hierarchy, i.e., the energy of split core is larger than hard core, while PACE-FS can be improved to predict the correct energy hierarchy by training on DB-II.